wdyjwdy/notes/network/tcp.md

 - **RST flag**: when the socket is not running a service, an RST is returned.

 > [!TIP]
 >
+> **Is a three-way handshake okay?**
+> If the server does not need to send additional data, the second and third steps of the handshake can be combined.
+>
 > **What happens if handshake packets are lost?**
 >